jamesyxw/crawler/README.md

 - huawei spider v2.0: defined as in huawei_spider_modified.py.
     This crawler not only crawl the page at: http://appstore.huawei.com/more/all.
     It also go to the page of each app listed there and scrape the info of the recommended apps as well

+#Random Proxy and User Agent
+- When increase the speed of crawling, the risk of being detected as crawling also increases.
+Therefore, we need to use random user agent and proxy to go around this problem.